White BOPP Labels

 White Plastic (commonly referred to as BOPP) is hands down the most popular label material because it is well-suited for virtually any application.
 Waterproof, oil-resistant, and easy to apply, this label material is the perfect choice for novice brands and experienced manufacturers alike.
 Furthermore, this label material is as economical as it is durable, so you get plenty of bang for your buck.
 Plastic is also available in Metallic, Clear, and Ultra-Clear options for further customization.

 Learn more: Ultimate Guide to Label Materials and Finishes

 Finalize your label look by choosing between a gloss or matte finish.
 Gloss finishes add extra shine and saturation to colors on your label, creating an eye-catching look that’s sure to wow.
-Matte finishes create a non-glare, understated look, heightening the contrast on metallic labels and adding a frosted aspect to clear labels.
+Our Soft Touch Matte finish creates a non-glare, understated look, heightening the contrast on metallic labels and adding a frosted aspect to clear labels.